Find Your HANX Hormone Harmony

 Important Disclaimer: We are not advocating that this challenge is right for everyone.
 People are prescribed hormones, including hormonal contraception, for many different reasons.
 This can range from managing your period problems (such as heavy periods or painful periods), controlling acne, and many others.
 If your doctor asked you to be on the contraception you’re taking for a specific reason, you are not right for this challenge.
 We would advise you to discuss it with your doctor.
 Any changes to your medication needs to be under your prescribing doctor, so please consult with them before starting this challenge.

-Take a good look at our NEW Hormone Harmony Kit here.
+Take a good look at our NEW Hormone Harmony Kit and join the conversation over on our HANX Life forum here.